BretFisher/kubernetes-mastery/slides/assignments/01kubectlrun.md

 # Assignment 1: first steps

-Answer these questions with the proper command you'd use to get the answer:
+Answer these questions with the `kubectl` command you'd use to get the answer:

 Cluster inventory

    1.1.
 How many nodes does your cluster have?

    1.2.
 What kernel version and what container engine is each node running?

+(answers on next slide)

 ---